fzdy1914/NUS-CS2102-Marvelus/README.md

 1. Python 3.7
 2. Node.js (npm)
 3. MySQL version > 8 (set the root account's password to be `root` or edit the setting file in `Entrytask/settings.py`)
+4. This project is suggested to be run in Windows OS.
+For MacOS, if `python` related command fails, adding back the commented out code in `_init_.py` in `EntryTask` and `luminus` may help.
+If still can not solve, do approach us for help.

 ## Build Setup